andrecaldeiras/QR-Code-Component/README.md

 ### Useful resources

-- [Example resource 1](https://www.joshwcomeau.com/animation/css-transitions/) - This is a great example on how to work with animations and transitions using CSS.
+- [joshwcomeau CSS-Transitions](https://www.joshwcomeau.com/animation/css-transitions/) - This is a great example on how to work with animations and transitions using CSS.
-- [Example resource 2](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) - Great resource for CSS borders.
+- [MDN Borders](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) - Great resource for CSS borders.
 I'd recommend it to anyone still learning this concept.

 ## Author